fbpx

 For terrarium lighting, fluorescent bulbs are typically best as they give off less heat and UVB light is not necessary.

-Pink-Toed Tarantulas prefer a humid environment, so a humidity level of 65-75% should be maintained.
+Pink-toed tarantulas prefer a humid environment, so a humidity level of 65-75% should be maintained.

 What Do Pink-Toed Tarantulas Eat?